TJKlein/Raspi_AirQualityMonitor/README.md

 # Raspberry Pi Indoor Air Quality Monitor

 Objective of this repository is to provide code and instruction on how to turn your Raspberry Pi into an air measuring device.
+Given the correlation of Covid-19 particale density due to breathing and CO2, this can be be used (without warranty) as an indicator when the room needs ventilation.

 ## Hardware Requirements:
 - [Raspberry Pi 4](https://www.raspberrypi.org/)